 Credit: Envato Elements/ magone

 To keep ice cream frozen, the cooler's temperature must be lower than 32 °F (0 °C).
-If the temperature is above this, the ice cream will melt and you will land up with a soggy mess.
-To ensure that the ice cream stays frozen, you can use insulated liners, dry ice packs, and regular ice.
+If the temperature is higher than this, the ice cream will melt and you will land up with a soggy mess.
+To ensure that the ice cream stays frozen, you can use thermal liners, dry ice packs, and regular ice.
+To check the temperature of your cooler, use a small fridge thermometer.

 Summary